 - While in Liberia all persons are required to wear a mask at all times in public, and to ensure social distancing, and to wash hands.

 - All persons tested positive for Covid-19 are required to comply with health authorities and related rules.

 - Large gatherings of more than 20 people are not allowed.

 - Transportation of dead bodies of confirmed Covid-19 persons in or out of the Republic of Liberia is prohibited.

 - Violation of the guidelines may result in a fine of up to USD 200 and/or imprisonment for up to 30 days.

 General Travel Advice

-Large protests have taken place in January and August of this year, and smaller-scale protests are commonplace, regularly leading to local disruption.
-Mid-term senatorial elections and a constitutional referendum took place on 8 December 2020 and further demonstrations are expected in the coming weeks.
-If they go ahead, these protests will lead to travel disruptions and increase the risk of localized violence and damage to property.
+Large protests took place in January and August of 2020, and smaller-scale protests are commonplace, regularly leading to local disruption.
 We recommend that you avoid protest areas and demonstrations if possible, stay informed of what is happening around you, and follow the advice of local authorities.